 No committees have been set up by AIXTRON SE's Executive Board.

 The Technology Committee is composed of one chair and two other members.
-It deals, in particular, with questions of AIXTRON's market positioning in technology, the IP (intellectual property) strategy, product planning and technology development, potential technology acquisitions and other topics relating to diversification.
-The chair, Prof. Dr. Denk, regularly reports to the Supervisory Board on the activities of the Technology Committee.
+It deals, in particular, with questions of AIXTRON's market positioning in technology, patents, product planning and technology development, potential technology acquisitions and other topics relating to diversification.
+The Committee Chair, Prof. Denk, regularly reports to the Supervisory Board on the activities of the Technology Committee.

-The interaction and cooperation of the Executive Board, the Supervisory Board and its committees during fiscal year 2013 are further described in the Supervisory Board Report, which is also a part of this Company's Annual Report and can be downloaded from the AIXTRON corporate website.
+The details on the interaction and cooperation of the Executive Board, the Supervisory Board and its committees during fiscal year 2014 can also be found in the Supervisory Board Report, which is part of this Company's Annual Report and can be downloaded from the AIXTRON corporate website.

 2. Corporate Governance Report